Hello.

 1: maintenance in aeronautics (possibly Safran)

-2: tele-robotics (possibly with Total)
+2: tele-robotics (possibly with TotalEnergies)

 3: air combat (possibly with Dassault and French Air & Space Force)